Strivin0311/ai-learning/tasks/cv/seg.md

 # Image Segmentation
-*Here's some resources about Image Segmentation*
+*Here're some resources about Image Segmentation*

 #### Focus on Query: Adversarial Mining Transformer for Few-Shot Segmentation [`UNREAD`]